kubos/kubos/docs/mission-dev/index.rst

 Although there is already quite a bit of :doc:`supported hardware <../index>` in KubOS, your mission might have some hardware that is not yet supported, or unique to your mission (such as a payload).
 :doc:`Hardware services <../ecosystem/services/hardware-services>` must be developed for any hardware that is not already supported.
-It is also suggested that you create a :doc:`payload service <../ecosystem/services/payload-services>` for your mission's payload.

 Radio Integrations
 __________________